tensorflow/java/tensorflow-framework/tensorflow-data.md

 #### Applying a `map()` Function

-In both graph and eager mode, the `DatasetIterator` object provides methods to allow mapping over dataset elements. `DatasetIterator.map`, `DatasetIterator.mapOneComponent`, and `DatasetIterator.mapAllComponents`.
+In both graph and eager mode, the `Dataset` object provides methods to allow mapping over dataset elements. `Dataset.map`, `Dataset.mapOneComponent`, and `Dataset.mapAllComponents`.
 See the javadoc for a detailed description of each method.

 As an example: Say we have a `Dataset` with two components.
 The first component